 4) Paulomi Ghatak

 Poulomi is known for her great execution in the different competitions.
-From her very early age, she began honing table tennis and was constantly enthusiastic about taking it up as her profession.
+From her very early age, she began honing table tennis and was enthusiastic about taking it up as profession.
 Being prepared by Indian mentor, Tapan Chandra and Korean mentor Mekim, Poulomi began her tennis vocation in the year 1992.
 From her early days itself, Poulomi Ghatak was a fantastic table tennis player.
 With her commitment and enthusiasm towards the diversion, she became Junior National Champion twice.
 In the wake of accomplishing the credit of winning the junior level competitions, Poulomi continued for the senior levels.

 With her unflinching state of mind and expertise, Poulomi again demonstrated her dynamic table tennis abilities by getting to be noticeable, Senior National champion twice.
-In the year 2000, she took a part in the Olympics Table Tennis title held at Sydney however because of the second thrashing she got disposed of.
+In the year 2000, she took a part in the Olympics Table Tennis title held at Sydney.
+However, because of the second thrashing she got disposed of.

 5) Mouma Das